qrefine/qr-tests-cluster/README.md

 #### 3) Finalize

-   * Run structure from "2)" through run_finalise.py using command
+   * Run structure from "2)" through 02_run_update_pdb.py using command
+   phenix.ready_set is used to add hydrogens to amino acids and ligands run_finalise.py is used to complete structures, remove altlocs and resset occupancies all completed structrues by 02_run_update_pdb.py are in 02

    XXX This needs a careful and clear description what's being done and how.
 Adding H and missing non-H atoms?
 Remove altlocs?
 Reset occupancies?
 XXX

-   and store results in 03 folder.
-Structures in 03 are ready for quantum refinement.
+   After checking those completed structures in 02 by visualisaton, all proper completed structures are stored in 03 and  ready for quantum refinement.

 Current issues to be resolved ASAP: